 Update One Outdated Feature

 Is your home feeling rather dated?
 Instead of jumping into a large-scale makeover, which can fizzle out before you’re finished, decide on one element you’d like to update, advised Brian Davis of SparkRental.com.
 “It could be as simple as swapping out your light switches to include dimmers, or as elaborate as redoing an outdated bathroom,” he said.
 By slowly updating your home decor, you could actually increase the value of your home.

 Keep Your Credit on Track

 Do your home and your credit a big favor by committing to paying your bills on time.
 Missing your monthly credit card, mortgage and utilities payments negatively impacts your credit score.
 Lower credit scores generally translate to higher interest rates for future loans and other credit.
 So consider your credit and factor a cushion into your budget for the unexpected in 2017.
-Sites like Rocket HQ can help you find out where your credit stands now.
+Sites like Rocket HomesSM can help you find out where your credit stands now.